BLOG

 MTTR-A: The New Metric of Cognitive Reliability

-If we accept that AI systems will occasionally fail, drift in reasoning, hallucinate, or misinterpret intent, then reliability must be defined not by “uptime,” but by Recovery Latency.
+If organizations accept that AI systems will occasionally fail, drift in reasoning, hallucinate, or misinterpret intent, then reliability must be defined not by “uptime,”.
+But by Recovery Latency.
 Traditional metrics like Mean Time Between Failures (MTBF) are insufficient for cognitive systems because an agent can be “up” (running) while its reasoning is completely broken.

 Consider a multi-agent system managing a client onboarding workflow.
 If one agent begins to hallucinate policy details regarding KYC (Know Your Customer) requirements, how long does it take for the orchestration layer to: